Sex Addiction therapy: Stop suffering and Treat it!

 - Pornography: The leading choice.

-By and large the most common form of sex addiction, pornography of any and all types, is available immediately, for FREE, all over the internet.
+By and large the most common form of sexual compulsion, pornography of any and all types, is available immediately, for FREE, all over the internet.
 It is common for the sex addict to spend inappropriate amounts of time on-line looking at pornography, or doing so in inappropriate places and times (for example school or work).
 Usually there is a need for an increasing amount of one particular type of pornography, which fits into the sex addicts arousal template.

 Paid Sex / Sex for Trade